 Baked Cabbage With Mushroom Cheese Sauce

-Tender roasted cabbage wedges topped with a creamy, mild mushroom-cheese sauce with cheddar, yogurt, garlic, thyme, and parsley.
-Simple, light, vegetarian, and blood-sugar friendly for two people.
+Tender roasted cabbage wedges topped with a creamy, mild mushroom-cheese sauce featuring cheddar, Greek yogurt, garlic, thyme, and fresh parsley.
+A simple, light, vegetarian, and blood-sugar friendly dish for two.

 Ingredients